voiceittech/VoiceIt2-IosSDK/README.md

 } ];
 ```

+### Identification API Calls

 #### Voice Identification

-Identify user's voice  inside group with the given groupId(begins with 'grp_') and contentLanguage('en-US','es-ES' etc.), and approved phrase from developer account and audioFile.
+Identify user's voice  inside group with the given groupId(begins with 'grp_') and contentLanguage('en-US','es-ES' etc.), and approved phrase from developer account, and audioFile.

 ##### *Swift*
 ```swift